laike9m/VideoChat/development.md

 ## some other things you should pay attention to

-1. Using `ajax` will prevent current page from reloading after sending a request.
+1. I use `ajax` to prevent current page from reloading after sending a request.
 Why?
-Because two people can chat only if their `iframe` elements have the same `src` attribute (same room).
-If you reload, as mentioned before, a new random number will be generated thus making the inviter enter another room.
+Because two people can chat if and only if their `iframe` elements have the same `src` attribute (i.e. same room).
+If you reload, as mentioned before, a new random number will be generated thus making the inviter enter a different room.
 2. When sending HTTP request, `__elgg_ts` and `__elgg_token` are necessary parameters.
-This is a machanism elgg uses to validate valid message.
+This is a machanism elgg uses to validate message.
 Luckily these two variables are stored in global scope:
 <img src="https://github.com/laike9m/VideoChat/raw/master/md_images/s.jpg" />
-3. If you try to search friend in another page rather than the videochat Page, though you can still a `invite` button, but when clicking, you will be alerted:
+3. If you try to search friend in another page rather than the videochat Page, though you can still get a `invite` button, however when click, you will be alerted:
 <img src="https://github.com/laike9m/VideoChat/raw/master/md_images/alert.jpg" />
-This is done by detecting the existense of that random nnumber since it only exists in the videochat page.
+This is done by detecting the existense of that random number since it only exists in the videochat page.

 		if (typeof rand_num != "undefined"){
             //add invite button click EventListener, see above code